L-P/ansible-role-acmetool/README.md

 * You need to open port 80/TCP for `acmetool` to serve challenges.

-* As the `redirector` mode is used, no HTTP server is required to run.
+* As the `redirector` mode is used by default, no HTTP server is required to run.
 You can install whatever server you want to run **after** running this role so it can use the generated certificates.

 * Chose your provider and set its API endpoint in `acmetool_server`, see below.